 Bootcamp Pathway

 Bootcamp programs provide intensive, focused, and practical training.
-Participants learn through project-based assignments within structured lesson plans.
+Participants learn to develop apps through project-based assignments within structured lesson plans.
 Learners develop job-ready skills and professional portfolios.
 Students may also build networking relationships that can help them enter the app development field or advance within it.

 Bootcamps vary in scope and length.
 According to a 2019 RTI International study, these programs average about 13 weeks for full-time students and 24 weeks for part-time students.
 Along with short timelines, bootcamps have a median price of $11,900.
 This price is lower than the average annual tuition for college undergraduates, as per the National Center for Education Statistics.